Mjgalle/final_assignment/README.md

 # Project Proposal: {{MEMORY GAME}}

 ## Project Goals
 Have a fully functioning memory game.
-Implementing some timing functions.
-Get to really work with changing state, when it changes, how to change it, the best way to change it.
-Want to improve my skills with React.
+Was able to deploy it using Heroku.

 ## Tech Stack